svlentink/myhugoblogs/blog.lent.ink/content/post/development-in-dmz.md

 ## From DMZ to [enclave](https://en.wikipedia.org/wiki/Network_enclave)

-When we let developer code in a demilitarized zone (DMZ; open network), we need a safe way of transfering the assets (code) to the enclave, without introducing a security risk.
+When we let developers code in a demilitarized zone (DMZ; open network), we need a safe way of transfering the assets (code) to the enclave, without introducing a security risk.
 While securing it, let's make it auditable as well.